1. Set up your solvent suppression standard file (you only need to do this once).

 2. Find the frequency of the solvent (most frequently water) peak.
 You will need to do this every time you run a solvent suppression experiment.
 Water suppression only works when the frequency of your pulses is exactly on the water peak.

-(a) run a regular proton spectrum;
+(a) create a regular proton file and collect a spectrum;

 (b) zoom in your solvent peak on the screen;